-The year 2021 was marked by the continuous effects of the COVID-19 pandemic, the emergence of new variants and the associated measures implemented by various governments globally with a view to delay the spread of the disease, safeguard public health and ensure the economic survival of working people, businesses, vulnerable groups and the economy at large.
+The year 2022 continued to be marked by the effects of the COVID-19 pandemic, the emergence of new variants and the associated measures implemented by various governments globally with a view to delay the spread of the disease, safeguard public health and ensure the economic survival of working people, businesses, vulnerable groups and the economy at large.

-To this end, the government of the Republic of Cyprus extended certain of the measures in place since 2020 and, in some cases, introduced new, economically costly, measures with the aim of protecting the population from further spread of the disease.
+To this end, the government of the Republic of Cyprus continued to have in place certain of the measures introduced in 2020 and 2021, and in some cases, introduced new, economically costly measures with the aim of protecting the population from further spread of the disease.